bodleian/buildout.loris/README.md

 Installation complete message
 -----------------------------

 You should see the following information on your screen.
-You may want to save this information to a file.

 ```bash
 *-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-